sopra-steria-norge/skuldsku/README.md

 * Launch your browser and configure a the proxy to 127.0.0.1:8080

 ### record
-* Run your tests in the browser, you should see the Proxy/History tab being populated as you go
+* Run your tests in the browser, you should see the Proxy/History tab in Burp being populated as you go
 * in the Proxy/History tab select the rows of requests that you'd like to replay later
 * rightclick->Save items, say into requests.xml

 ### replay
 * create a file (say) regexps.txt where you will store a list of regexps for massaging the urls (to switch server to dev etc)
+* add patterns to the file in the format "vg.no===google.com" which will transform any mention of vg.no to google.com (where === is the separator)
 * it is recommended to include the line "Accept-Encoding: gzip, ===Accept-Encoding: "
-* add patterns to the file in the format "vg.no===google.com" which will transform any mention of vg.no to google.com (where === is the separator)
 * launch BurpUrlFetcher by:
 	java BurpUrlFetcher requests.xml regexps.txt
 * The output will be a list of files in the current directory